 OGIA is not a regulator.
 It is uniquely positioned to bring together the science and resource management.
 Its work is primarily focused on scientific investigation, modelling and monitoring relating to groundwater impacts, and support of an adaptive management framework for managing the impacts within cumulative management areas (CMAs) in Queensland.

 The Department of Local Government, Water and Volunteers provides corporate and administrative support to OGIA.
-The work undertaken by OGIA is provided to the Department of Environment, Tourism, Science and Innovation, which is responsible for regulatory compliance of groundwater management strategies and actions identified by OGIA.
+The work undertaken by OGIA is provided to the Department of Environment, Tourism, Science and Innovation (DETSI), which is responsible for regulatory compliance of groundwater management strategies and actions identified by OGIA.
 This includes statutory obligations on individual tenure holders to proactively ‘make good’ impacts on water supply, undertake mitigation measures for impacts on groundwater-dependent ecosystems and install monitoring networks.

 OGIA’s role is also expanding.
 As of 2025, it now has an added function to provide advice to Queensland Government agencies – when requested – about subsurface impacts from resource development.
 Additionally, in response to landholders’ concerns about impacts from CSG-induced subsidence on farming lands, OGIA is also tasked with developing tools and techniques for farm-scale assessment of CSG-induced subsidence.